musialny/musialny/README.md

 ### About Me

-Software engineer with an electrical‑engineering background, focused on embedded software, operating systems and distributed systems.
+Engineer with a background in software and electrical engineering, focused on embedded software, operating systems and distributed systems.
 I'm passionate about DevOps and modern web development, and deeply interested in hardware — from FPGA/ASIC design and integrated circuits to automotive applications such as electric vehicle powertrains — bridging software and hardware for highly optimised systems.

 ### Skills